-For a variety of reasons, people want to sell alcoholic beverages at parties.
+For a variety of reasons, people want to sell alcoholic beverages at parties or tickets to parties.
 Although you may find a licensed bartender and assume that the bartender’s license to serve alcohol is equivalent to the licenses needed to sell alcohol, it is not.
 Most bartenders do not have a license to sell alcohol.
-Most licenses to sell alcohol are held by entities like restaurants and clubs.
-If you want to make your guests pay for their own alcohol, you should contact a restaurant or club that has a liquor license (on campus: Tree House, CoHo, Rays, and the Faculty Club all have liquor licenses).
-Some caterers have a license to sell alcohol.
-If you have found a caterer with a license to sell alcohol, contact the Office of Alcohol Policy and Education at (650) 725-5947 and we will discuss your plan.
+If you want to sell alcohol, or even tickets for an event with alcohol, you must acquire a single day alcohol license from Santa Clara Count ABC.
+If you wish to acquire a single day alcohol license follow these instructions. https://osep.stanford.edu/alcohol-service-and-licensing-requirements

 Parties in private residence are prohibited.

 Party planning guidelines outline that all service agreements with outside vendors must have a contract in place that stipulates the nature of the business relationship and contractual expectations, obligations and terms of liability.
 When parties are held at private residences, no contract is present for the event.
 Hence, Stanford is sponsoring and funding parties in spaces where Stanford has no control or oversight of the property, absent a written contract.
 Incidents that occur in the private residences place Stanford at-risk for liability with the homeowner and party-goers.